Khristinasheer/rotten-oranges/README.md

 ### Task

 - Show the spread of the zombies on the page with at least a 1 second pause between spread.
+- Show the newly infected homes as the InfectedHome svg (Light green) per turn.
 - Once the spread is complete, show all stages as left/right carets.

   - Feel free to just use < or >, be creative with CSS, or install an icon dependency.